Quick Summary

 - Confusion or irritability — this signals severe dehydration and requires immediate action

-If anyone in your household shows these signs, increase their water allocation immediately.
+If anyone shows these signs, increase their allocation now.
 No rationing schedule is worth a medical emergency.

 Conservation Tactics That Actually Work